hevsv94-maker/JadReport-server-/README.md

-# ELD Diagnostics – Report Server
+# pld Diagnostics – Report Server

-A lightweight Node.js server that serves lab reports matching the original ELD Diagnostics format.
+A lightweight Node.js server that serves lab reports matching the original pLD Diagnostics format.
 Each QR code on the printed reports links to this server, which renders the patient's data in a pixel-accurate HTML replica of the original report.

 ---